 Prior to granting credit, the Company performs credit evaluations of its customers' financial condition, and generally does not require collateral from its customers.
 The Company will provide an allowance for doubtful accounts when collections become doubtful.
-The allowance for doubtful accounts as of each of December 31, 2020 and 2019 was less than \$0.1 million.
+The allowance for doubtful accounts at December 31, 2022 and 2021 was \$0.1 million and \$0.3 million, respectively.

-The Company is subject to risks common to emerging companies in the medical device industry, including, but not limited to: new technological innovations; acceptance and competitiveness of its products; dependence on key personnel; dependence on key suppliers; changes in general economic conditions and interest rates; protection of proprietary technology; compliance with changing government regulations; uncertainty of widespread market acceptance of products; access to credit for capital purchases by customers; and product liability claims.
+The Company is subject to risks common to emerging companies in the medical device industry, including, but not limited to: new technological innovations; acceptance and competitiveness of its products; dependence on key personnel; dependence on key suppliers; dependence on third-party collaboration, license and joint development partners; changes in general economic conditions and interest rates; protection of proprietary technology; compliance with changing government regulations; uncertainty of widespread market acceptance of products; access to credit for capital purchases by customers; and product liability claims.
 Certain components used in manufacturing have relatively few alternative sources of supply and establishing additional or replacement suppliers for such components cannot be accomplished quickly.
 The inability of any of these suppliers to fulfill the Company's supply requirements may negatively impact future operating results.